 This post may contain affiliate links, check out our full disclosure policy here.

 To remove leftover wax, freeze your jar overnight and use a butter knife to gently scrape away excess wax.
 For any remaining residue, pour hot water into the jar and wash with warm soapy water.
 You can also use nail polish remover (acetone) to remove wax and soot.

-Now that you have your beautiful candle jars cleaned and ready, read on to discover 11 genius hacks to repurpose old candle jars.
+Now that you have your beautiful candle jars cleaned and ready, read on to discover 11 genius hacks to reuse old candle jars.

 Repurpose as Planters

 Candle jars are the perfect size for potting succulents and small plants.
 They’ll add a unique aesthetic to any desk and decor.

 Candle jars are a great way to store and organize makeup.
 Use candle lids to keep dust out of cotton swabs and q-tips.
 Expect your things to smell AMAZING.

 Storing your vacation memories in a clear glass jar makes for a powerful visual display.
 It’s best to save your biggest candle jars for this hack.
 Choose jars with different shapes for shelf variety.

 This is a brilliant idea, you’d wish you thought of sooner.
 For a super stylish way to store matches, keep them in a small candle jar.
 Glue a strike strip to the bottom of the jar for a nice, firm striking surface.